gabrielececchia/obsidian/vehicle dynamics/e.V. Dynamics.md

 In dry conditions, race tires generally reach their peak lateral force at slip angles in the vicinity of 3° - 7°.
 On a wet surface the peak will in general be lower, and the fall-off in lateral force after the peak will be more rapid.

-## Aligning torque and pneumatic trail.
+## Aligning torque and pneumatic trail
 Aligning torque (or moment) describes a tire’s tendency to steer about a vertical axis through the “center” of the print (the origin of the tire axis system).
 At low and medium slip angles the tire tends to align its heading with its path.
 In other words, tires like to point the way they are going.